 “Well actually, some of us aren’t coming back but don’t know it yet,” he joked.

-The opening of the session was also colored by pending corruption charges against state Senator Nathaniel Oaks.
+The opening of the session was also colored by pending corruption charges against state Sen. Nathaniel Oaks.
 Oaks is accused of accepting bribes from an FBI informant in exchange for using his position as a state legislator to advance a business deal.

 At a press conference Tuesday, Hogan criticized the fact that Oaks would be returning to the Senate for the session.